LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/blended-accounts.md

 * Chat user: No changes to permissions are required.
 Once the user logins in, they will only see the chat workspace with the three relevant chat tabs (web visitors, web history, agents).

 {: .notice}
 This mode of operations is not best practice, we recommended working with fully dedicated agents.
-If you elect to work with agents with 2 logins, please note the performance and metrics of these agents will appear on 2 seperate reports.
+If you elect to work with agents with 2 logins, please note the performance and metrics of these agents will appear on 2 separate reports.

 ## Blended agents within the same shift